EEgunn/Data_Course_GUNN/README.md

 I'm super excited for this class ><
 What does the -m after git commit mean?
 I can't believe humans have figured all this stuff out.
+I have all the steps memorized but we'll see if I remember when I come back.